emacsmirror/emacsmirror.net/index.md

 install packages as Git submodules.

-A package's Emacsmirror or Emacsattic repository on Github is usually among the top results when doing a web serch for `<package-name>
+A package's Emacsmirror or Emacsattic repository on Github is usually among the top results when doing a web search for `<package-name>
 emacs`, so you don't need anything but a browser and Git, to use the mirror like this.
 However...